Medicare has five main options that offer healthcare benefits to people age 65 and older and people with disabilities and some chronic conditions:

 While Medicare covers a wide range of care, not everything is covered.
-Most dental care, eye exams, hearing aids, acupuncture, and any cosmetic surgeries are not covered by Medicare Parts A and B.
+Most dental care, eye exams, hearing aids, acupuncture, and any cosmetic surgeries are not covered by original Medicare.

-Long-term care is also not covered by Medicare.
-If you think you or a loved one will need long-term care, consider a separate long-term care (LTC) insurance policy.
+Medicare does not cover long-term care.
+If you think you or a loved one will need long-term care, consider a separate long-term care insurance policy.

 - Medicare is composed of five main types of coverage, Part A, Part B, Part C, Part D, and Medigap.
 These choices offer many options to meet your healthcare needs.

 - While Medicare covers many healthcare services like hospitalization, doctor visits, and prescription drugs, there are medical services it does not.

 - Medicare does not cover long term care, cosmetic procedures, and others.
 You can consult the Medicare coverage tool or call 800-MEDICARE to see if a specific service is covered.